 • Melt the semi-sweet chocolate in the microwave.
 Divide the peanut butter cheesecake batter in half, and add the melted chocolate to one half, stirring until smooth and homogenous.
 Separate out 4.5 oz of chocolate batter (about 1 cup) and place it in a piping bag.

-• Pipe lines of chocolate cheesecake across the top of the peanut butter cheesecake.
+• Use your previously prepared piping bag of chocolate cheesecake filling to pipe lines across the top of the peanut butter cheesecake.
 Take a toothpick and drag it through the lines, from top to bottom, then move over about half an inch and drag it in the opposite direction, from bottom to top.
 Continue this pattern across the whole cheesecake.

 • Place the springform pan inside a larger cake pan or roasting dish.
 Carefully pour the boiling water in the larger pan, coming halfway up the sides of the cheesecake pan.